bloxstreet/support/docs/hr-information/group-shouts-and-formats.md

 `To be promoted as a Store Manager, you must be in the communications server.
 Please note that only Group Administrators and Group Directors can promote you.`

-`More information on Store Manager promotions can be found after you join the communications server.`
+`Further information on Store Manager promotions can be found on the communications server.`

 `You continue to have access to moderator commands.
 Always hide your commands by prefacing them with /e or by using the command bar by clicking '.
 Use these commands responsibly!`